amarmer/Lambda-Metaprogramming-LMP/README.md

 ```

-Bellow is how a tuple can be enumerated and it's elements are printed out:
+Example of how a tuple can be enumerated and it's elements are printed out:
 ```C++
 RecursiveLambda(
   [&tpl](auto lambda, auto index) {